dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 [List patterns](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-11.0/list-patterns.md) will not be supported for instances of fixed-size buffer types.
 In order to be able to take advantage of list patterns on fixed-size buffer types, a target expression must be explicitly converted either to ```System.Span<T>```, or to ```System.ReadOnlySpan<T>``` type first.
-The reason is the fact that pattern evaluation liberally makes copies of the target expression, and it would be impossble to slice the copy into ```System.Span<T>```, but intent of the user might be to get instances of ```System.Span<T>``` from slicing.
+The reason is the fact that pattern evaluation liberally makes copies of the target expression, and it would be impossible to slice the copy into ```System.Span<T>```, but intent of the user might be to get instances of ```System.Span<T>``` from slicing.
 Even if the user would be fine with getting instances of ```System.ReadOnlySpan<T>``` from slicing, it wouldn't be ref safe to return (from a pattern) one created based on a compiler generated temp.
 Lifetime of temps is very short
 (a statement or an expression) and they are often reused.
 When a target expression is copied is unspecified, and, often, depends on complexity of